jamestiotio/overdue_backend/README.md

 - Avoid hardcoded path methods for files.

+- Add a favicon image to the `/favicon.ico` route endpoint.

 - Migration from DigitalOcean Droplet to AWS, GCP or Azure since they provide a better, less troublesome and more supportive environment for CI/CD (as well as for project ownership transfer process).

 ## Acknowledgements

-These are the people who made this project possible to happen:
+[Credits](./images/credits.png) and props to these people who made this project possible to happen (especially during such a busy academic school term with a literal mountain of workload, sacrificing a lot of things):

 - SUTD ISTD 2021 Open House Game Development Committee:
   - [Filbert Cia](https://github.com/FolkLoreee) (Project Director & Overall Coordinator)